oneearedrabbit/shell/README.md

-# diggy
+# Diggy

-Diggy is a playground that runs practical and recreationcal programming languages in a sandbox. zero setup, click a link, and you are ready to go.
+Diggy is a playground that runs practical and recreationcal programming languages in a sandbox.
+It is a zero setup environment, click a link, and you are ready to go.

-## install
+## Install

-this repo is a silly monorepo using nodejs and python. you'll need to install some dependencies first.
+This repo is a silly monorepo using Node.JS and Python.
+You will need to install some dependencies first.

 ```bash